Transform Documentation

 Returns:

-Pandas dataframe with last row concatenated
+Dataframe with the last row concatenated and sorted by index.

 ecopipeline.transform.condensate_calculations(df: DataFrame, site: str, site_info: Series) DataFrame